Avatar: The Last Airbender – The Promise: Part Three

 During the battle, Katara forces her way onto the blimp that Kuei is watching the battle from, and realizes that the Earth King is unaware of the true nature of Yu Dao, having never been there himself.
 She convinces him to come down to the city and see the people who will have to live with his decisions.
 As Zuko and General Hao prepare to do battle, Aang arrives in the Avatar State.
 Believing that the Avatar has come to kill him, Zuko protests, before sadly admitting that he is doing exactly what his father would have done.
-Aang instead uses his Earthbending to create a huge chasm around Yu Dao, cutting the two armies off from the city, and rescues Zuko when the latter nearly jumps into it.
+Aang instead uses his Earthbending to create a huge chasm around Yu Dao, cutting the two armies off from the city, and rescues Zuko when the latter nearly falls into it.
 He introduces Kuei to the Yu Dao resistance and explains that the Earth King is not just fighting a colony, but a new kind of world.
 Kuei begins to understand the situation, while Zuko, faced with the revelation that he has been in the right all along, collapses.

 Four days afterwards, Aang severs his connection with Roku, stating that the world is very different from when the last Avatar lived, and that he cannot think of the world without thinking of his friends, including Zuko, and Zuko wakes up from a 4-day sleep.
 Aang, Kuei and Zuko agree to meet and discuss the fate of Yu Dao, Zuko and Aang both believing that it must become something other than a Fire Nation colony or an Earth Kingdom city.
-Zuko also apologizes for having Aang make his promise in the first place, viewing it as a way to save him from having to choose between right and wrong.
-Aang also tells Zuko that it is not entirely his fault and that he should have some faith in himself.
+Zuko also apologizes for having Aang make his promise in the first place, viewing it as a way to save him from having to choose between right and wrong, but Aang tells Zuko that it is not entirely his fault, and that he should have some faith in himself.

-Iroh also makes them both some bubble tea, which they both spit out due to the taste.
-Iroh frowns and says that he is a man ahead of his time since others cannot appreciate his new invention.
 Aang decides to teach the Avatar Aang Fan Club the ways of the Air Nomads in order to preserve their culture, dubbing them the Air Acolytes.
-The book – and by extension, the trilogy – end with Zuko talking with his sister Azula, now incarcerated in a mental institution, about searching for their mother.
+The book ends with Zuko talking with his sister Azula, now incarcerated in a mental institution, about searching for their mother.